huawei-noah/HEBO/AntBO/README.md

 ## Demo

-To run AntBO (as well as the other baselines, COMBO, HEBO, TuRBO, Genetic Algorithm, and Random Search), the user needs to specify a `config.yaml` file containing the parameters of the run ([a default config file](./bo/config.yaml) is also provided).
+To run AntBO (as well as the other baselines COMBO, Genetic Algorithm, and Random Search), the user needs to specify a `config.yaml` file containing the parameters of the run ([a default config file](./bo/config.yaml) is also provided).